Why should i spend money on saving energy?

 What is EPI TECHNOLOGY?

-The EPI Technology is an advanced HVAC coating process for condenser coils and exterior metal cabinetry, utilizing a product originally developed by DOW Chemical for use by NASA.
+The EPI Technology is an advanced HVAC coating process for condenser coils and exterior metal cabinetry.
 The EnergyCor™ coil coating is a liquid, glass-like coating.
 The cabinet coating, CryoCoat XT, is an Energy Star rated heat resistant coating.

 What level of energy savings can I expect from EPI?

-Results can vary by unit age and condition, but used in combination, they can reduce overall cooling energy consumption by 15 - 35%, reduce unit run times, and extend useful unit life by 50% or more.
+Results can vary by unit age and condition, but used in combination, they can reduce overall cooling energy consumption by 15% or more, reduce unit run times, and extend useful unit life by 50% or more.

 How can a coil coating improve my efficiency?